aanonymou/Replication/README.md

 # Drebin:
 ## To extract the features, use ``GetApkData.py`` script:
-This script generates ".data" files that represents the features extracted from the APK files.
+This script generates ".data" files that represent the features extracted from the APK files.

 INPUTs are: The path to the APK files directory and optionally the number of CPUs to use.
             They are explained in details in the script.